localhost5001/image-gallery/README.md

 ### Design

-Transforming complex designs to HTML & CSS in a seamless and accessible way is a critical skill for being a part of the team at Mastermind.
+Transforming complex designs to HTML & CSS in a seamless and accessible way is a critical skill for being a part of the team at Disco.
 Your final implementation will be reviewed against the provided design comp.
 You need to create a [Figma](https://www.figma.com/) account.
-Once you do, you can extract assets and review designs from [the web exercise Figma board](https://www.figma.com/file/wOUpro9PbQVJCd2capMz4j/Mastermind-Web-Exercise).
+Once you do, you can extract assets and review designs from [the web exercise Figma board](https://www.figma.com/file/wOUpro9PbQVJCd2capMz4j/Disco-Web-Exercise).

 ### Timing

-You should complete this exercise within 72 hours of receiving it.
-Applicants who do not complete this exercise will not be accepted to the position.
+You should ideally complete this exercise within 72 hours of receiving it.
+If you are not able to complete this exercise within 72 hours of receiving this, please let us know and we'd be more than happy to extend the deadline.

 ### Deliverable

 You should publish your work to your own git repository that our team can review.
-You should invite maziar@mastermind.co and cameron@mastermind.co to have access this repository.
+You should invite [maziar-mastermind](https://github.com/maziar-mastermind) and [cam-perry](https://github.com/cam-perry) to have access this repository.
 We should be able to clone your repository and run the application using the same setup instructions provided below.

 ### Questions?

 If you are stuck at some point, or if you have questions about the scope, we are always here to help you.
-Please don't hesitate to email Maziar: maziar@mastermind.co.
+Please don't hesitate to email Maziar: maziar@disco.co.

 ### Bonus points